 Once the contaminants have been stripped out of the condensate and removed from the system, they must be disposed of.
-The most common way to do this is to carry them in gaseous form and burn them directly in a kiln, boiler or separate incinerator.
-The system for transport is almost identical to a concentrated or, low volume, high concentration (LVHC) non-condensable gas (NCG) system.
-See Figure 9.
+The most common way to do this is to carry them in gaseous form and burn them directly in a kiln, boiler, or separate incinerator.
+The system for transport is almost identical to a concentrated, or low volume high concentration (LVHC) non-condensable gas (NCG) system.
+The system is shown in Figure 6.25.